Discrete diffusion-type equation on regular graphs and its applications: Introduction

-When comparing the continuous time heat kernel on $\mathbb{Z}$ from \cite{KN06} and the discrete time heat kernel on $\mathbb{Z}$ from \cite{Sl18}, one is led to consider the discrete $I$-Bessel functions from \cite{Sl18} to form the ``building blocks'' for the construction of the discrete time heat kernel on a $(q+1)$-regular tree $T_{q+1}$, and subsequently for the discrete time heat kernel on any $(q+1)$-regular graph.
+When comparing the continuous time heat kernel on $\mathbb{Z}$ from \cite{KN06} and \cite{Sl20} and the discrete time heat kernel on $\mathbb{Z}$ from \cite{Sl18}, one is led to consider the discrete $I$-Bessel functions from \cite{Sl18} to form the ``building blocks'' for the construction of the discrete time heat kernel on the $(q+1)$-regular tree $T_{q+1}$, and subsequently for the discrete time heat kernel on any $(q+1)$-regular graph.
 Let $r\in \mathbb{N}_0$ represent the graph distance of the point $x$ to the base point $x_0$.
-We prove that the building blocks for the discrete time heat kernel are functions of the form
+We will prove below that the corresponding ``building blocks'' for the discrete time heat kernel are functions of the form